dedaleDev/ZigZag-AI/README.md

 mvn install
 ```
 6. Configure Arduino
-Place v44k1q05.img on the SD card.
+Place  Arduino/v44k1q05.img on the SD card.
 Open Arduino/ZigZag_Arduino/platformio.ini in PlatformIO and upload the code to your Arduino board.

 5. Run the Application
-Start the backend server:
+Start the backend server on Eclipse :
     - File > Import > Maven > Existing Maven Project > Browse
     - Select the folder of ZigZag
     - Click on "Finish"